varmarakesh/aws-hadoop/README.md

 To automate this step, follow these steps to use the cloud formation template.

  - Create a AWS keypair pem file that will allow you to ssh to AWS EC2 instances.
- - open aws-hadoop/aws-cloudformation-template/hadoop.json,  Replace
-   testkey with your AWS keypair.
+ - Open aws-hadoop/aws-cloudformation-template/hadoop.json,  Replace testkey with your AWS keypair.
 "KeyName": "testkey", The template has 5 ubuntu nodes (1 for saltmaster, 1 for hadoopnamenode, 1 for secondarynamenode and 2 datanodes).
 Add more datanodes as required.
  - Once your template is ready, login to AWS management console, go to cloud formation, create stack and upload the template to create the hadoop cluster.
-Verify that all the ubuntu nodes are created.
+ - Verify that all the ubuntu nodes are created.

 ![AWS Cloud Formation](docs/aws-cloud-formation.png)

 Once all the AWS Resources are setup the next step is to provision hadoop cluster.
 Provision Hadoop Cluster
 ----------------------------------

 1. clone the git project
     ```